Table of Content:

-- What is bone graft?
+- What is a bone graft?

 - Why do we need bone graft?

-- Where does bone graft come from?
+- Where do bone grafts come from?

-- Lateral Wall Sinus Graft: If there is hardly any bone under your sinus membranes.
-Typically, when there is less than 5 millimeters, then a sinus lift alone will not restore sufficient bone.
-In these circumstances, you require a procedure known as a lateral wall sinus graft instead.
-Your dentist will access your sinus cavities using a CT scan.
-Then, he or she will create an opening in the upper jaw.
-Then, he or she will lift your entire sinus membrane using a lateral wall approach.
-Finally, your dentist adds a significant amount of bone graft material to prepare the region for implant placement.
+A lateral wall sinus graft is required when there is hardly any bone under your sinus membranes.
+Typically, when there is less than 5 millimeter of bone under the sinuses, a sinus lift will not restore sufficient bone for implant placement.
+In these circumstances, your dentist must perform a surgery known as lateral wall sinus graft.
+First, your dentist will access your sinus cavities using a CT scan.
+Then, he or she will create an opening in the upper jaw using a lateral wall approach.
+Next, your dentist will separate and gradually lift your sinus membrane.
+Finally, your dentist will add a significant amount of bone graft material to prepare the area for implant placement.
 As you’d imagine, a sinus graft is a major operation and requires adequate preparation and planning.

 A bone graft is needed whenever there is not enough jaw bone to place dental implants.
 Your dentist will access your jaw bone using X-rays such as a CT scan or Panoramic radiograph. if you have sufficient jaw bone, then your dentist can proceed with dental implant surgery.
 However, if you don’t have enough bone structure, then a grafting procedure is required.
 The type of grafting procedure depends on the where the implants are being placed and how much original bone structure you have.